adelheidsoftware/adelheid-website-11ty/src/pages/brand.md

 ## Logo
 Please do not edit, change, distort, recolor, or reconfigure the Adelheid Software logo.

-There are two versions of the logo and a mark.
-The logo has a full version, and a 75% center crop-in version.
+There are two versions of the logo, and there is also a mark.
+The logo has a full-size version, and a 75% center crop-in version.
 Each one has different use-cases.
-All of these can contain a wordmark below the logo or mark.
+All versions of the logo and the mark can contain a wordmark below, but it is not always required.
 The wordmark should never be used on its own.

 ### Full Logo
 If you use the full logo, the logo **with the wordmark** is nearly always preferred.
 When in doubt, **include** the wordmark for this logo.